isomerpages/ogp-sync/_sync-for-users/Step by Step Guide.md

 **Simply toggle the icon off.** Organisations will appear greyed out once you stop sharing your records with them.

 **Important: Remember to stop sharing your health records once you stopped working with an organisation.**

-### **How to verify your phone number?**
-Name and NRIC details are automatically collected from SingPass.
-Verify your mobile number on Sync for automatic retrieval.